Request Request Appointment Forms Download Our Forms Like Us Like us on Facebook Reviews Read Our Reviews Call Give us a Call Map View our Map

 Implant dentist in Canonsburg examining digital X-ray ahead of surgery

 Next is the surgical placement, in which the implants are positioned in the jawbone where the teeth have gone missing.
 Thanks to his expertise in implant dentistry, Dr. Raj can handle this part of the procedure right here in our Canonsburg practice to make your implant journey nice and smooth.
-His expert touch and available dental sedation options ensures patients feel little to no discomfort either during or after the procedure.
+His expert touch ensures patients feel little to no discomfort either during or after the procedure.
 In fact, many are surprised just by how easy the treatment was to complete!
 He’ll also go over proper aftercare steps for you to follow, ensuring the smoothest recovery process possible.

 Dental Implant Osseointegration & Abutment